Robust Linear Mixed Models using Hierarchical Gamma-Divergence: Simulation Study

 There is no contamination in Scenario 1, so we expect standard maximum likelihood estimation (ML) to work well here.
 In the other eight settings, contamination occurs in either the random effects and/or observation process, consistent with the three types of contamination scenarios defined in Section \ref{sec:robust}.
 Scenario 9 is the most extreme, where there are non-negligible numbers of clusters and observations coming from their respective contamination distributions.
 For each scenario, we simulated 500 datasets.

 To assess performance, we computed the empirical mean squared errors (MSE), averaged across the 500 simulated datasets, of the estimators of the fixed regression coefficient vector $\bbe$, the error variance $\sigma^2$, the random effects covariance matrix $\bR$, and the predictions of the random effects $\bb_i$.
 Note the average MSE of $\bbe$ and $\bR$ is computed across all their respective elements, while for the random effects it is computed over all the clusters and elements.
 Also, because the scale parameters in the HT method are not equal to the variance parameters in the true model, we do not include this method for comparison when assessing performance on estimating $\bR$ and $\sigma$.
 Focusing on the fixed effect coefficients $\bbe$, we also assessed the performance of confidence intervals constructed using the clustered bootstrap method in Section \ref{sec:inference}, where to ease the computational burden of this part of the simulation study, we only considered 200 simulated datasets.
 For each simulated dataset, we obtained $100$ bootstrap estimates for the aHGD and HGD estimators and computed 95\% percentile confidence intervals for the vector of fixed effect coefficients $\bbe$.
 We then calculated the empirical coverage probability, along with the interval score \citep{gneiting2007strictly} to assess performance.
 For the $k$-th fixed effect coefficient, the latter is computed as $ {\rm IS}_k=(1/200)\sum_{r=1}^{200}({\rm CI}_{k(r)}^u - {\rm CI}_{k(r)}^l+(2/0.05)((\beta_k-{\rm CI}_{k(r)}^u)_+ + ({\rm CI}_{k(r)}^l-\beta_k)_+)), $ where ${\rm CI}_{k(r)}^u$ and ${\rm CI}_{k(r)}^l$ denotes the upper and lower values of the confidence interval for $\beta_k$ in the simulated dataset $r$, and $(x)_{+}=\max(0, x)$.
-We compared the above intervals from aHGD and HGD to 95\% Wald-type confidence intervals for the ML and RML estimators, obtained via their respectively software packages.
-Both the HT and mDPD estimators do not provide standard errors as part of their software, and so they are omitted when assessing inferential performance.
+We compared the above intervals from aHGD and HGD with bootstrap confidence intervals for the ML and RML estimators, computed in the same way as aHGD and HGD.
+Note however that the computation time of RML is much longer than the other methods including HGD e.g. with $m=50$, RML takes several minutes while HGD takes less than ten seconds.
+Therefore, to ensure the simulation study remained feasible we opted to relaxed the convergence criteria in \verb+robustlmm+ package to make the computation time similar to that of HGD.
+Finally, we also considered computed Wald-type confidence intervals for ML and RML based on standard errors obtained as part of their software, but found the performance of these to be very similar to those their bootstrap-based counterparts, and so have omitted them from the presentation below.